lgalaz/fullstack-javascript/react/Refs_and_DOM/explanation.md

-# Refs and DOM Interaction - Comprehensive Study Guide
+# Refs and DOM Interaction

 ## Introduction

 Refs provide a way to access DOM nodes or persist mutable values across renders without causing re-renders.
+Unlike state, updating a ref does not trigger a render (e.g., focusing an input or reading its value via a ref does not re-render the component).

 ## Accessing DOM Nodes